 4.3.
 Negotiation Strategies for Reducing Costs

-5. Influencer Marketing Costs provides an exceptional return on investment (ROI)
+5. Influencer Marketing Costs provide an exceptional return on investment (ROI)

 5.1.
 Evaluating Direct Conversions (DCs)